-Contrary to popular belief, a perennial isn’t the name of a flower, but rather a term used to describe a broad range of flowers and plants that live for more than two years, whereas annuals live for only one growing season.
-Many homeowners want a beautiful garden in front of their home, but busy schedules prevent most people from having the time to care for one.
-Perennials’ low maintenance and annual blooms have made them a popular choice for homes across the country.
+Perennials are flowers and plants that live for more than two years, whereas annuals live for only one growing season.
+Many homeowners want a beautiful garden in front of their home, but not everyone has the time to care for one.
+Perennials’ low maintenance and annual blooms make them a popular choice for homes across the country.

-With a black-eyed susan, you get the best of both worlds.
-This plant has become incredibly popular over the years because while it closely resembles a sunflower, it requires almost none of the maintenance.
+Black-eyed Susan give you the best of both worlds.
+This plant has become extremely popular because it resembles a sunflower but with almost none of the maintenance.

-Don’t let the name fool you, this flower has enough color to liven up any home or garden.
-And if you fall in love with its lovely purple petals, you’ll likely be enjoying them for years to come.
+Don’t let the name fool you — this flower has enough color to liven up any home or garden.
+Their proclivity to spread make them ideal plants to use as groundcover.

-These may not be the largest flowers, but what they lack in bloom size, they make up for in height and numbers.
+The flowers of the Russian sage are small, but the plant itself takes up quite a bit of space, making it a very economical choice.
 If your home has a large cement base you’re looking to cover, these flowers are the perfect choice.

-These bold blooms come in a wide range of color and can be easily incorporated into any existing or new garden.
-And unlike most plants, these flowers thrive in some shade.
+These bold blooms come in a wide range of colors and can be easily incorporated into any existing or new garden.
+And, unlike most plants, these flowers thrive in some shade.
 Although dahlias are perennials, they are tuberous rooted plants and should be replanted every spring after resting.

-Most gardeners cringe at the word “weed,” but in this case, it’s actually a good thing!
-This low maintenance, vibrant yellow and orange flower grows as easily as a weed, making it perfect for those of us who don’t have time to dedicate to raising a delicate flower.
+Most gardeners cringe at the word “weed,” but in this case, it’s actually a good thing.
+This low-maintenance, vibrant yellow and orange flower grows as easily as a weed, making it perfect for those who just want to grow a “set it and forget it” garden.

 Because of their captivating smell, valerian flowers were used in the 16th century as an early form of perfume.
-They can also grow to an incredible 5 feet tall, making them a wonderful flower to plant around the circumference of your house or against a fence.
+They can also grow to a towering 5 feet tall, making them a wonderful flower to plant around the circumference of your house or against a fence.